Risk Bounds for Over-parameterized Maximum Margin Classification on Sub-Gaussian Mixtures: Proof of the Main Results

-In this subsection, we derive the population risk bound for the maximum margin classifier and provide the proof of Theorem~\ref{thm:BOnew}.
+\paragraph{Step 2.
+Population Risk of the Maximum Margin Classifier.} We derive the population risk bound for the maximum margin classifier and provide the proof of Theorem~\ref{thm:BOnew}.
 We first present the following lemma on the risk bound of linear classifiers for sub-Gaussian mixture models.

-\begin{lemma} There exists an absolute constant $C$, such that for any $\btheta\in \RR^d$, the following risk bound holds:
+\begin{lemma} There exists an absolute constant $C$ such that, for any $\btheta\in \RR^d$, the following risk bound holds:

 A similar result is given in \citet{chatterji2020finite} where $\bSigma$ is replaced by $\Ib$.
 Our result here depends on the full spectrum of the covariance matrix and is sharper than \citet{chatterji2020finite} when $\bSigma$ has decaying eigenvalues.